nickbrandt/GitLab/doc/api/group_labels.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/21368) in GitLab 11.8.

 This API supports managing [group labels](../user/project/labels.md#project-labels-and-group-labels).
-It allows to list, create, update, and delete group labels.
+It allows users to list, create, update, and delete group labels.
 Furthermore, users can subscribe to and unsubscribe from group labels.

 NOTE: